 In compliance with governmental accounting principles, the Board of Directors annually adopts unappropriated budgets for the General Fund and the Special Revenue Fund.
-The General Fund budget was not amended during the current fiscal year.
+The budgets were not amended during the current fiscal year.

 Pensions

 The District has not established a pension plan as the District does not have employees.
 The Internal Revenue Service has determined that fees of office received by Directors are considered to be wages subject to federal income tax withholding for payroll tax purposes only.